-Adjusting to life as a college freshman is a challenge for anyone.
-You have to go from being the top dog in high school to the bottom of the totem pole.
-While this may be discouraging, it is something you just have to get through.
-With the advice below, you should be able to make your transition smoothly and actually learn something while you’re in school.
-Here are five things every college freshman needs to know.
+Balancing and Adjusting in the college for the newcomers is demanding among everyone.
+Freshman year is a censorious transition year.
+It’s the time when youngsters figure out how they gain the ideal knowledge and what interests them.
+You have to go from lucrative dog in high school to the bottom of the totem pole.
+While this may be demoralizing, it is something you just have to get through.
+With the guidance below, you should be able to make your transition burnished and actually learn something while you’re in school.
+Here are six deeds every college newcomer needs to know.

 Start Applying for Scholarships…NOW

-You may be tempted by all the student loans available to you, but don’t rely on those to pay for college.
-You will do yourself a huge favor if you start applying for college scholarships early on.
-You can never have too much financial aid money, so you might as well aim to get as much funding as possible.
+The one way to have winning scholarships is to apply for the scholarships.
+If you slip a deadline and send in your application late, so your scholarship application goes to the bottom of the pile.
+You may be enticed by all the student loans available to you, but don’t depend on those to pay for college.
+You will do yourself a big favor if you start applying for college scholarships early on.
+You can never have too much grant-in-aid, so you might as well aim to get as many resources as possible.

-To make your applications go faster and easier, you can use a program like ScholarshipOwl to send out your applications for you.
-All you have to do is fill out one application when you register for your free account, and the program completes your applications for you.
-It will even pair you with scholarships you qualify for.
+To make your applications go easier and faster, you can use a program like ScholarshipOwl to send out your applications for you.
+All you have to do is fill out the application when you register for your free account, and the program completes your applications for you.
+It will even pair you with scholarships you are competent for.

 You’re Going to Get Picked on

-You just have to expect a little bullying when you first get to college.
-This won’t be nearly as bad as it was in elementary school and junior high, but it will be something to watch out for.
-You just have to take everything in stride and ignore any mean comments that come your way.
-When people know they aren’t impacting you, they’ll stop messing with you.
+You just have to expect a little swaggering when you enter college.
+This won’t be nearly as bad as it was in uncomplicated school and junior high, but it will be something to look out for.
+You just don’t have to take everything personally and try to ignore any mean comments that come your way.
+When people know they aren’t striking you, then they will automatically stop disturbing and messing up with you.

 High School Jokes Don’t Work in College

-The jokes you once thought were funny are now going to seem immature.
-If you notice people rolling their eyes when you try to be funny, you need to think about what you’re saying a little more.
-Just hang back and watch other funny people in action.
-You can pick up on their styles over time.
+Sometimes the jokes which seem to be very funny for you at some point of the time will slowly become to be boring and you start to seem immature.
+If you notice people rolling their eyes when you try to be funny, you need to re-think again about your words a little more.
+Just hold back and watch other funny people in action.
+You can pick up on their kind over time.

 Getting Wasted Isn’t Cool

-As tempted as you may be to get drunk at a toga party, you need to keep your alcohol intake in check.
-Cops love to check in on college parties, and they will arrest you for underage drinking.
-Even if you don’t get caught by law enforcement, you’re liable to make an ass out of yourself under the influence.
-You need to stay sober as much as possible and focus on school – even if you think that makes you look like a dork.
+As tempted as you may be to get drunk at a gown dress, clothing which is popularly known as toga party, you need to keep your alcohol supplement in check.
+Cops love to check in on college parties, and they will arrest you for minor drinking.
+Even if you don’t get caught by law implementation, you’re liable to make an ass out of yourself under the authority.
+You need to avoid alcohol and stay away from those groups as much as possible, give your additional focus on the school, even if you think that makes you look like a stupid, awkward person.

 You Actually Have to Study in College

-You can’t wait to the last minute to study for a test, and you can’t ignore the professor when he gives a lecture.
-High school is much easier than college, and you’ll learn that the hard way if you don’t pay attention.
-Focus early on, and you’ll be able to get good grades in your first semester.
+You can’t wait until the last minute to study for a test, and you can’t ignore the professor when he gives a lecture.
+As you all know that college is comparatively stiff than High school, and you might be face some difficulties to learn things if you are not attentive or not paying attention.
+Focus early on, and you’ll be able to get good grades in your first half.

 It Will Get Better

-As crappy as your life may seem during that first semester, you need to know that it will get better.
-You had to go through the same kind of experiences in high school.
+As junky as your life may seem during that first semester, you need to know that it will get better.
+You had to go through the same kind of escapade in high school.
 You got through those, right?
-Just focus on getting your degree and try to get through this year in one piece.
-Then you can be proud of yourself for overcoming the hard part.
+Just focus on getting your degree and try to get through this year in one short.
+Then you can be proud of yourself for beating up the hard part.